aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 ### Electronics

+* Some basic electrical safety with power supplies and wires should be observed:
+    * **Do not use an LED-style power supply without the green earth wire connected.
+It is a lethal electrocution hazard.
+Do not risk your life, or the lives of others, for your 3D printer.**
+    * Do not screw bare wires into an LED-style power supply, always use a fork or ring terminal crimped onto the wire.
+The wires should be big enough that you need to use a 2.5mm or 3mm crimp terminal.
+    * Do not allow the AC power wires and the DC power wires to touch, even through their insulation.
+These wires should be kept separate from each other and fastened so they cannot move.
+    * There are many designs for printable [power supply cover on Thingiverse](https://www.thingiverse.com/search?q=power supply cover) which keep the wire terminals separate, some even integrate an IEC plug with a switch and fuse for extra electrical safety, and to avoid the wires moving and breaking over time.
+    * If you are uncomfortable wiring an LED-style power supply to the AC mains power and don't understand how to use a multimeter to hook up an IEC power socket, then hire a licensed electrician to do it for you.
+Don't just follow pictures on the internet, there are different styles/colors of power supply and power socket and power wire, you can't just use Google Images and Facebook/forum posts for this.
+    * Use *at least* 16AWG wire for the DC hotend and *at least* 14AWG wire for the DC heated bed.
+You can calculate your exact wire requirements on a calculator such as: https://www.powerstream.com/Wire_Size.htm
+    * Any wire which moves should be stranded core, not solid core, as solid core will break over time.
+Silicone-insulated wire is best for moving wires as the silicone has high temperature resistance and low friction against the wire strands inside.
+Silicone wire is commonly sold by remote control hobby and automotive stores.
+* If your LCD sometimes gets corrupted text, this could be caused by static electricity building up in the frame due to the movement of belts and pulleys.
+You can avoid this by grounding the frame.
+Unplug the printer at the wall, add a ring or fork terminal to each end of a wire, connect one end to the metal frame (you could use a corner bracket) and the other end to the green AC Earth terminal of the power supply (NOT to the powered A/N terminals).
+Before plugging the printer back in, confirm with a multimeter that various points around the frame frame all have continuity to the ground wire.
+If your extrusions do not touch or your have printed corners, you may need to use a few points with T-nuts which bite into the frame, or wire hooked to a sanded-off patch on the frame, to get through the aluminium anodizing/oxide coating to provide a good electrical join.
-* If buying motors from different suppliers, be aware not all motors have the same pinout at the connector.
+* If buying stepper motors from different suppliers, be aware not all motors have the same pinout at the connector.
 If in doubt, use a multimeter to figure out which pins are members of the same coil, then swap wires or firmware direction until the motor moves as desired.
 There are additional methods located at: http://www.instructables.com/id/Find-Bipolar-Stepper-Motor-Coil-Pairs/
 * Many RAMPS boards do not ship with the stepper driver jumpers pre-installed, and need to be installed by you before you put the stepper drivers in.
 The normal configuration is to install all three jumpers under a stepper driver to enable 1/16 stepping mode for A4988.
 * Make sure you line up the stepper driver enable/ground pins with the same pin on the RAMPS board.
 Double-check each time you install a driver.
 Installing a driver backwards will probably fry the driver or the RAMPS or both.
 * The Y endstop doesn't hit well with some XY joiners.
 The best Y endstop mount is in the [HyperCube 300](https://www.thingiverse.com/thing:2517628) parts list.
 Other holders are around like [HyperCube Y end-stop